A Unified Theory of Diversity in Ensemble Learning: A Unified Theory of Ensemble Diversity

-The expected risk decreases with $M$.
-Looking at the loss components: the \bias~and \variance~are constant---this is as we might anticipate, since the form/capacity of the individuals is constant, it is only the number of them, $M$, that we change.
-In contrast, the diversity {\em increases} with $M$---subtracting from the expected risk---and the improvement is determined entirely by diversity.
-This is of course different if we vary something other than $M$.
-Figure~\ref{fig:californiaBVDexample_depth} fixes $M=10$, but varies tree depth---{\em all three components now change}, and we see overall performance is determined by a {\em bias-variance-diversity} trade-off.
+Whilst expected risk decreases, the average bias and average variance are constant.
+This is as we might anticipate, since the individual capacities are constant, it is only the ensemble size, $m$, that we change.
+In contrast, diversity {\em increases} with~$m$---subtracting from the expected risk---and the improvement {\em is determined entirely by diversity}.
+This is not so if we vary something other than $m$.
+Figure~\ref{fig:californiaBVDexample_depth} fixes $m=10$, varying tree depth---{\em all three components now change}, and we have a {\em bias-variance-diversity} trade-off.

-Further experiments (with deep/shallow trees and Random Forests) are in Appendix~\ref{app:additionalexperiments}.
-For squared loss, the decomposition can be seen as an alternative to the {\em bias-variance-covariance} decomposition \citep{ueda1996generalization}, seen in Equation~\eqref{eq:bvc}.
-We will compare and contrast these later (Section \ref{subsubsec:squaredbvc}) once the general case is established.